We noticed you are from the US…

 Food intolerances, although not life-threatening like severe allergies, can be difficult to pinpoint as they can take up to several days to show symptoms.

-Our Food and Environmental Allergy Test analyses your IgE reactions to a range of food and environmental allergens.
+Our Food And Environmental Allergy Test analyses your IgE reactions to a range of food and environmental allergens.

 Suspect you have a food intolerance instead?
 Our Premium Food Intolerance Test analyses your IgG reactions to 200 food and drink ingredients.